arceda/bio-samples/viral/viral_classification/README.md

 - POLSPEVP1, POLSPEVP2, POLSPEVP3, POLSPEST, POLSPELT
 - HIVGRPCG, HIVSUBCG, HIVSUBPOL

-The $model is associated with the models save in train.py, for each dataset we save a model.
+The $model is associated with the models save in train.py, we save a model for each dataset.

 Moreover, an online version of test.py is here: http://134.209.44.160/viral/viral.html.
 In a similar way to the script, you need to send a Fasta file and choose an appropriate model.
 Also, the Chaos Game Representation of the genome is presented.